 Reimbursement Cases by Labor Unions.
-Seven reimbursement cases are pending in various federal or state courts in which the plaintiffs are labor unions, their trustees or their trust funds.
+Eight reimbursement cases are pending in various federal or state courts in which the plaintiffs are labor unions, their trustees or their trust funds.
 Lorillard is a defendant in each of these suits.
 Loews is a defendant in two of the pending suits.
+Two of the eight pending cases are on appeal from final judgment entered in favor of the defendants.
 Approximately 75 union cases have been dismissed in recent years.
 Some of these cases were dismissed voluntarily, while others were dismissed as a result of defendants' motions.
 Appeals were sought from some of these dismissal rulings and defendants have prevailed in each of these appeals.
 The Second, Third, Fifth, Seventh, Eighth, Ninth and Eleventh Circuit Courts of Appeal have found in favor of the defendants in each of the appeals from dismissal orders entered by the federal trial courts that were submitted to them, and the U.S. Supreme Court has denied petitions for writ of certiorari that sought review of some of these decisions.
 In addition, the Circuit Court of Appeals for the District of Columbia has reversed a decision by a district court refusing to dismiss a union case.
 Several cases pending in state courts also have been dismissed.